hyperdxio/hyperdx-js/packages/node-opentelemetry/README.md

   format: winston.format.json(),
   transports: [
     new winston.transports.Console(),
-    getWinsonTransport(MAX_LEVEL), // append this to the existing transports ],
+    getWinstonTransport(MAX_LEVEL), // append this to the existing transports ],
 });